 - Determining if you are eligible for DMC-ODS services from the county or its provider network. - Coordinating your care. - Providing a toll-free phone number that is answered 24 hours a day and 7 days a week that can tell you about how to get services from the County Plan.
 You can also contact the County Plan at this number to request availability of after-hours care. - Having enough providers to make sure that you can get the SUD treatment services covered by the County Plan if you need them. - Informing and educating you about services available from your County Plan. - Providing you services in your language or by an interpreter (if necessary) free of charge and letting you know that these interpreter services are available. - Providing you with written information about what is available to you in other languages or formats.
-All beneficiary informing materials, including this handbook
+All beneficiary informing materials, including this handbook and the Grievance/Appeals forms, can be requested in alternative formats by calling tollfree (800) 968-2636.
+For all phone numbers, TTY users dial 7-1-1.

-- and the Grievance/Appeals forms, can be requested in alternative formats by calling toll-free (800) 968-2636.
-For all phone numbers, TTY users dial 7-1-1. - Providing you with notice of any significant change in the information specified in this handbook at least 30 days before the intended effective date of the change.
-A change would be considered significant when there is an increase or decrease in the amount or type of services that are available, or if there is an increase or decrease in the number of network providers, or if there is any other change that would impact the benefits you receive through the County Plan. - Informing you if any contracted provider refuses to perform or otherwise support any covered service due to moral, ethical, or religious objections and informing you of alternative providers that do offer the covered service.
+- Providing you with notice of any significant change in the information specified in this handbook at least 30 days before the intended effective date of the change.
+A change would be considered significant when there is an increase or decrease in the amount or type of services that are available, or if there is an increase or decrease in the number of network providers, or if there is any other change that would impact the benefits you receive through the County Plan. - Informing you if any contracted provider refuses to perform or otherwise support any covered service due to moral, ethical, or religious objections and informing you of alternative providers that do offer the covered service. - Ensuring that you have continued access to your previous, and now out-of-network, provider for a period of time if changing providers would cause your health to suffer or increase your risk of hospitalization.